 If students are using handheld clickers, what do I need to know?

-If students will be using handheld clickers, you may need to limit your question types to multiple choice in your polls.
-For example, many students have iClicker+ remotes, which do not support the same question types the iClicker Student App is able to.
+If students will be using iClicker handheld remotes, you may need to limit your question types to multiple-choice in your polls.
+For example, many students have iClicker handheld remotes which do not support the same question types the iClicker Student App supports.

 Steps to Access and Use iClicker Cloud

 - Get the software: Because iClicker Cloud is now the recommended way to use iClickers, all general-purpose classrooms have the iClicker Cloud software installed.
 However, if you are using your own computer, you have the option to download/install the iClicker Cloud application.
 (Mac Catalina users, see yellow note below.)

 - There are two ways to sign in to begin using iClicker Cloud:

 - Open the iClicker Cloud app/program and click “Sign in through your campus portal.”
 To proceed, you’ll need to select: The University of Vermont.

 - Or go to https://instructor.iclicker.com/ and click “Sign in through your campus portal.”
 To proceed, you’ll need to select: The University of Vermont.